DaVinci Resolve offers a few important shortcuts for full-screen viewing, enhanced viewing, cinema viewing, etc.

 - How to Make Timeline Full Screen in the Second Monitor in Resolve?

 - How to Make Resolve Full Screen in the “Cut” Page?

 - How to Assign Your Favorite Key for Full Screen Viewer in Resolve?

-How to Make DaVinci Resolve Full Screen
+How to Preview Full Screen in DaVinci Resolve?

 Alternatively, you can also access cinema viewer mode by clicking on the menu option “Workspace” > “Viewer Mode” > “Cinema Viewer”, from any of the pages.